sanket1610/FE595_Midterm/README.md

 With the sentimental data and TSLA returns, we created various machine learning models and calculated their accuracy.

-We developed the flask app to run sentiment analysis and displat the output on the html file.
+We developed the flask app to run sentiment analysis and display the output on the html file.